What is amiodarone?

 Amiodarone takes a long time to completely clear from your body.
-You may continue to have side effects after you stop using it.
-It could take up to several months for the medicine to completely clear from your body.
+You may continue to have side effects from this medicine after you stop using it.

-Call your doctor at once if you have any of these side effects, even if they occur up to several months after you stop using amiodarone:
+Call your doctor at once if you have any of these side effects, even if they occur up to several months after you stop using this medicine:

 a new or a worsening irregular heartbeat pattern (fast, slow, or pounding heartbeats);